-163 There are no specific patient preparation procedures for the MRI scans described in this protocol.
-There 164 are specifications for other procedures that might be acquired contemporaneously, such as requirements 165 for fasting prior to FDG PET scans or the administration of oral contrast for abdominal CT.
-Those timing 166 procedures may be followed as indicated without adverse impact on these guidelines
+- 163 There are no specific patient preparation procedures for the MRI scans described in this protocol.
+There - are specifications for other procedures that might be acquired contemporaneously, such as requirements - for fasting prior to FDG-PET scans or the administration of oral contrast for abdominal CT.
+Timing of those procedures may be followed as indicated without adverse impact on these guidelines